top of page

 About Fiber Artist Diane Cadrain

-My fiber artwork focuses primarily on landscape and encompasses two principal media types.
-One type of artwork is painted on cotton, then embellished with thread painting, backed with batting and backing, and finally quilted.
+Some of my fiber artwork is representational, focusing on landscape and encompassing two principal media types.
+One is an image painted on cotton, embellished with thread painting, backed with batting and backing, and finally quilted.
 The quilting adds dimensionality to the work.
-My other types of artworks are felted, meaning they are created by deploying a material called wool roving as if it were paint.
-I then enhance this tactile and textured medium with hand embroidery.
+The other medium for my landscapes is needle felting, where a material called wool roving is used as if it were paint.
+This tactile and textured medium is then enhanced with hand embroidery.

 In 2015, I retired from freelance work as a lawyer and writer specializing in employment law topics.
 Still, I’ve been sewing all my life, starting with hand embroidery and pin weaving, as taught by my grandmother at our home in Hamden, Connecticut.
 I learned machine sewing in the public schools of Hamden, Connecticut, and with that skill, I constructed my clothes and costumes.
 As a law student, I learned to knit, and later, in my early 30s, as a new mother, I began quilting.
 I took up felting in my 50s.
 My fiber artwork now includes hand-painted fabric, thread painting, felting, knitted embellishments, hand embroidery, and beading.